 I just experienced minor stomach cramps while they spent two days running to the bathroom.

 2. A few days before departure, take some probiotics:

 Taking probiotics before and while traveling will increase the good bacteria inside your bowel and help your immune system to defend yourself against the harmful bacteria that cause your stomach and bowel issues.

 You can have a look at the probiotics I use here.

 3. Do your research about the tap water at your destination:

-In many countries is safe to drink tap water like in Budapest (see pic above) so you can carry your reusable bottle with you any time to refill anywhere.
+In many countries is safe to drink tap water,ws like in Budapest (see pic above), so you can carry your reusable bottle with you any time to refill anywhere.
 But in others, it is unfortunately forbidden (unless you want to spend your holiday in your hotel room).

-Do some research about it and remember that it is always a good idea to drink bottled water when you are not sure.
+Do some research about it, and remember that drinking bottled water is always a good idea when you are unsure.
 And don't forget that ice cubes are usually made with tap water, so try to avoid them in your drinks.

 4. Wash your hands very often and always before eating: